 Our monitors provide supervised visitation services in public locations and if approved and appropriate your home.
-The Monitor's priority is to ensure the safety of your child, therefore based on the merits of your case.
+The Monitor's priority is to ensure the safety of your child.

 If you have a court order giving you supervised visitation, do not look at it being a negative requirement, look at it as an opportunity for you to build, grow, and maintain a relationship with your child.
 Supervised visitation may be your opportunity to demonstrate to the Court your desire to be involved in your child's life.
 There is no excuse to not spend quality time with your child.
 So give us a call and learn more about supervised visitation or supervised exchanges and how you can turn what may appear to be a negative requirement for a positive outcome for your child and you.
 To better assist you or your attorney, we encouraged you to obtain specific guidelines about the services offered before appearing in court.

 Remember to do WHAT'S BEST FOR THE CHILD.
 Give us a call at 803-943-9696 or use the form below to schedule a free consultation.
 We have monitors available weekends and holidays.

 Monitored exchange occurs when a neutral third party is responsible for collecting the child or children from one parent, and escorting the children to the access parent for their visit, so that the parents do not come into contact with each other.